Tags

 There are different metrics related to customer satisfaction, but CSAT is one of the most commonly used ones and measures customers’ overall satisfaction with the service they received.
 Customers are asked to rate their satisfaction on a scale of one to five.
 The results are averaged out to give a score:

-But Dialpad Ai Contact Center can go a step further—one of the biggest challenges by far with CSAT scores is that not a lot of people actually fill out those surveys.
+But Dialpad Ai Contact Centre can go a step further—one of the biggest challenges by far with CSAT scores is that not a lot of people actually fill out those surveys.

 In fact (depending on the industry and specific business of course), we've found that on average only about 5% of customers actually fill out CSAT surveys.
 On a related note, usually only the angriest—and happiest—customers actually bother to respond to these surveys, which means your CSAT answers are likely to be very skewed and not representative of how your customers feel overall.